abraunegg/onedrive/README.md

 Example: `monitor_interval = "300"`

 The monitor interval is defined as the wait time 'between' sync's when running in monitor mode.
 By default without configuration, the monitor_interval is set to 45 seconds.
 Setting this value to 300 will run the sync process every 5 minutes.

+### min_notif_changes
+Example: `min_notif_changes = "5"`

+This option defines the minimum number of pending incoming changes necessary to trigger a desktop notification.
+This allows controlling the frequency of notifications.

 ### Selective sync
 Selective sync allows you to sync only specific files and directories.